Waterbury, Connecticut: Economy

 Waterbury's economic decline in the 1970s and 1980s resulted in it being ranked as having the worst quality of life of 300 U.S. metropolitan areas by Money Magazine in 1992.
 Waterbury was also rated as one of the "Worst Places for Businesses and Careers in America" by Forbes Magazine in April 2008.
-Regardless, the city was named on the 100 Best Places to Raise a Family list in the same year.
+Nevertheless, the city was named on the 100 Best Places to Raise a Family list in the same year.

 According to the city's 2024 Comprehensive Annual Financial Report, the top employers in the city are: